pranav-ek/pranav-ek.github.io/_posts/2025-12-26-pihole-on-raspberrypi.md

 ## 1. Overview

-This guide provides a high-level summary of setting up Pi-hole on a Raspberry Pi Zero 2W using DietPi, with Tailscale for remote ad-blocking.
+This guide provides a high-level summary of setting up [Pi-hole](https://pi-hole.net/) on a [Raspberry Pi Zero 2W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/).
+At just **$15**, the Pi Zero 2W is an incredibly affordable way to get network-wide ad-blocking.
+This setup uses [DietPi](https://dietpi.com/) for a lightweight OS and [Tailscale](https://tailscale.com/)  for remote ad-blocking.

 ## 2. Prerequisites